Frequently Asked Questions

 The vast majority of completed divorces are completed within the 6-month minimum period.
 The vast majority of divorces that are not completed within the 6-month minimum are delayed purposefully by one or both of the parties – for a wide variety of reasons.

 That will depend to a large extent on the facts of your case.
-You and your spouse can make it very cheap or very expensive.
+You and/or your spouse can make it very cheap or very expensive.

-If you can use NetDivorce, your total cost (excluding any court filing fees) will be $129
+If you can use NetDivorce to get an uncontested divorce, your total cost (excluding any court filing fees) will be $129.

 If your case is contested and you and your spouse are locked tight into principled or emotional disputes, lawyers are the only realistic path forward.
 However, those lawyers will recognize your emotional exposure and will drain you economically very quickly.
 You will easily spend far more than you have – as your own lawyers exploit your commitment to your position.
 In such cases, fees are literally unlimited.